When organic fertilization becomes mineral – a systemic look at organic grows

 This has several consequences:

-• Nutrient release is delayed.
+• Nutrient release is time-delayed

-• It is not precisely controllable , but systemic.
+• it is not precisely controllable, but systemic

 Liquid "organic" fertilizers: organic origin, mineral effect

-For the substrate and soil life, absolutely.
+For the substrate and soil life, it makes a big difference.

 Because:

-• These nutrients also increase the salt concentration.
+• these nutrients also increase salt concentration

-• They also generate osmotic pressure.
+• they also create osmotic pressure

 Another critical point:

-In fertilizer law, "organic" usually describes the origin of the raw materials , not the effect in the substrate .
+In fertilizer law, "organic" usually describes the origin of the raw materials, not the effect in the substrate.

 A fertilizer can:

-• derived from plant residues
+• be derived from plant residues

 • be fermented or extracted